-- 5.8.2.1 Maintain jointly, with the area municipalities, a supply of designated land for new residential development, redevelopment and residential intensification in Peel Region in accordance with projected requirements and available land resources. - a) maintain at all times the ability to accommodate residential growth for a minimum of ten years through residential intensification and redevelopment and lands which are designated and available for residential development; and
+- 5.8.2.1 Maintain jointly, with the area municipalities, a supply of designated land for new residential development, redevelopment and residential intensification in Peel Region in accordance with projected requirements and available land resources. - a) maintain at all times the ability to accommodate residential growth for a minimum of ten years through residential intensification and redevelopment and lands which are designated and available for residential development; and - b) maintain at all times where new development is to occur, land with servicing capacity sufficient to provide at least a three year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment and land in draft approved and registered plans. - 5.8.2.2 Encourage the area municipalities, while taking into account the characteristics of existing communities, to establish policies in their official plans which support: - a) residential redevelopment in appropriate areas that have sufficient existing or planned infrastructure; and

-- b) maintain at all times where new development is to occur, land with servicing capacity sufficient to provide at least a three year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment and land in draft approved and registered plans. - 5.8.2.2 Encourage the area municipalities, while taking into account the characteristics of existing communities, to establish policies in their official plans which support: - a) residential redevelopment in appropriate areas that have sufficient existing or planned infrastructure; and - b) cost-effective development standards for new residential development, redevelopment, and intensification. - 5.8.2.3 Encourage and support the efforts by the area municipalities to plan for a range of densities and forms of housing affordable to all households, including low and moderate income households, enabling all Peel residents to remain in their communities. - 5.8.2.4 Assist public agencies at the federal, provincial, regional and area municipal levels in identifying and maintaining an inventory of available public lands and buildings suitable for housing for low and moderate income households in Peel Region. - 5.8.2.5 Support the initiatives of the area municipalities in the construction and retention of rental housing. - 5.8.2.6 Collaborate with the area municipalities and other stakeholders such as the conservation authorities, the building and development industry, and landowners to encourage new residential development, redevelopment and intensification in support of Regional and area municipal official plan policies promoting compact forms of development and residential intensification. - 5.8.2.7 Develop an implementation plan, in collaboration with human services stakeholders, for the Regional Housing Strategy by setting priorities and timeframes among various housing needs of residents and identify and implement programs and actions to address these needs.
+- b) cost-effective development standards for new residential development, redevelopment, and intensification.
+5.8.2.3 Encourage and support the efforts by the area municipalities to plan for a range of densities and forms of housing affordable to all households, including low and moderate income households, enabling all Peel residents to remain in their communities.
+5.8.2.4 Assist public agencies at the federal, provincial, regional and area municipal levels in identifying and maintaining an inventory of available public lands and buildings suitable for housing for low and moderate income households in Peel Region.
+5.8.2.5 Support the initiatives of the area municipalities in the construction and retention of rental housing.
+5.8.2.6 Collaborate with the area municipalities and other stakeholders such as the conservation authorities, the building and development industry, and landowners to encourage new residential development, redevelopment and intensification in support of Regional and area municipal official plan policies promoting compact forms of development and residential intensification.
+Develop an implementation plan, in collaboration with human services 5.8.2.7 stakeholders, for the Regional Housing Strategy by setting priorities and timeframes among various housing needs of residents and identify and implement programs and actions to address these needs.
+5.8.2.8 Monitor and evaluate activities undertaken in support of the Regional Housing Strategy to revise and set new priorities on an ongoing basis as the housing needs of Peel residents change.
+5.8.2.9 Evaluate the need to update the Regional Housing Strategy in conjunction with future Regional Official Plan reviews.
+5.8.2.10 Encourage the area municipalities to establish minimum new housing unit targets that are affordable in secondary plans where appropriate, to ensure a diverse mix of housing type and tenure.
+5.8.2.11 - 5.8.2.11 Work with area municipalities to educate the general public about the need for and benefits of compact housing development and residential intensification.

-5.8.2.
-Housing Stra I evaluate activities undertaken in support of the Regional ategy to revise and set new priorities on an ongoing basis as needs of Peel residents change.
-5.8.2. e need to update the Regional Housing Strategy in with future Regional Official Plan reviews.
-5.8.2. unit targets he area municipalities to establish minimum new housing that are affordable in secondary plans where appropriate, diverse mix of housing type and tenure.
-5.8.2. rea municipalities to educate the general public about the d benefits of compact housing development and residential on.
-5.8.2. with the area municipalities to implement annual minimum gunit targets for Peel as shown in Table 4.
-5.8.2. with the area municipalities to implement annual minimum g unit targets, as suggested in Figure 17 of Appendix - List of 5.8.2. minimum ne Appendix - l update, jointly with the area municipalities, annual ew housing unit targets as shown in Table 4 and Figure 17 of List of Figures based on most recent Census of Canada other relevant sources
+- 5.8.2.12 Collaborate with the area municipalities to implement annual minimum new housing unit targets for Peel as shown in Table 4. - 5.8.2.13 Collaborate with the area municipalities to implement annual minimum new housing unit targets, as suggested in Figure 17 of Appendix List of Figures. - 5.8.2.14 Review and update, jointly with the area municipalities, annual minimum new housing unit targets as shown in Table 4 and Figure 17 of Appendix List of Figures based on most recent Census of Canada results and other relevant sources